 Many Tundra owners have reported that the 275/70/18 (33.2”) will fit perfectly fine with little to no additional suspension modifications at all.
 There is minimal rub at full lock and no scrub when reversing.
 As mentioned previously, tire brand choice and tread pattern can mean the difference between little rub and no rub at all.

 33” Compatible Tires without a leveling kit

-Tundra owners have even reported rubbing with 33” tires with a levelling kit.
+Tundra owners have even reported rubbing with 33” tires with a leveling kit.
 So make 100% of the tires first.

-Below are a few confirmed tire brands that works fine without a levelling kit.
+Below are a few confirmed tire brands that work fine without a leveling kit.

 - Cavalry M/T 33×12.50R 20LT